lydiacjones/HTML-CSS-challenge/README.md

 Ensure your repository has regular commits (i.e. 20+ commits) and a thorough README.md file

-### Considerations

-* You may use the [weather data](Resources/cities.csv) or choose another dataset.
-Alternatively, you may use the included [cities dataset](Resources/cities.csv) and pull the images from the [assets folder](Resources/assets).
-* You must use Bootstrap.
-This includes using the Bootstrap `navbar` component for the header on every page, the bootstrap table component for the data page, and the Bootstrap grid for responsiveness on the comparison page.
-* You must deploy your website to GitHub pages, with the website working on a live, publicly accessible URL as a result.
-* Be sure to use a CSS media query for the navigation menu.
-* Be sure your website works at all window widths/sizes.
-* Feel free to take some liberty in the visual aspects, but keep the core functionality the same.

 ### Screenshots

 This section contains screenshots of each page that must be built, at varying screen widths.
 These are a guide; you can meet the requirements without having the pages look exactly like the below images.